New and Enhanced Features in BlockSim

 Model Highly Complex Scenarios: State Change Triggers and Mirrored Blocks and Success/Failure Paths

-In Version 8, BlockSim offers increased modeling flexibility by supporting mirrored blocks across different diagrams.
+In the latest version, BlockSim offers increased modeling flexibility by supporting mirrored blocks across different diagrams.
 These blocks allow you to put the exact same component in more than one location within the diagram, which may be necessary, for example, to simulate bi-directional paths in a communications network.

 Enhanced Optimization Tools